Karemelshimi/Cyclistic_Case_Study/README.md

 ## Scenario
-Cyclistic, a bike-share company in Chicago.
 The director of marketing believes the company’s future success depends on maximizing the number of annual memberships.
-Therefore, your team wants to understand how casual riders and annual members use Cyclistic bikes differently y.
-From these insights the marketing anakyst team at cyclistic that im a part of will design a new marketing strategy to convert casual riders into annual members.
+Therefore, the team wants to understand how casual riders and annual members use Cyclistic bikes differently.
+From these insights the marketing analyst team at cyclistic that im a part of will design a new marketing strategy to convert casual riders into annual members.
+Moreno believes that maximizing the number of annual members will be key to future growth.
+Cyclistic’s finance analysts have concluded that annual members are much more profitable than casual riders.

 ## About The Company
-In 2016, Cyclistic launched a successful bike-share offering.
-Since then, the program has grownto a fleet of 5,824 bicycles that are geotracked and locked into a network of 692 stations across Chicago.
+Cyclistic, a bike-share company in Chicago, in 2016, Cyclistic launched a successful bike-share offering.
+Since then, the program has grown to a fleet of 5,824 bicycles that are geotracked and locked into a network of 692 stations across Chicago.
 The bikes can be unlocked from one station and returned to any other station in the system anytime.

 Cyclistic’s marketing strategy relied on building general awareness and appealing to broad consumer segments.
 One approach that helped make these things possible was the flexibility of its pricing plans: single-ride passes, full-day passes, and annual memberships.
-Cyclistic’s finance analysts have concluded that annual members are much more profitable than casual riders.
-Moreno believes that maximizing the number of annual members will be key to future growth.
 # Ask

 **Business Task**